Do you feel like your spaces need a makeover?

 #1 photo credit here.

-Category 5: Organizing (of course!)
+Category 5: Organizing creates good energy.

 - Purge your home of any ugly, unusable, or ‘no longer feels good’ items.
+This will bring you and your home peace and feel-good vibes.

 - Use unique storage for functionality and looks, like glass canisters to hold your flour, sugar, or rice on your kitchen counters or cotton balls, make up and trinkets in the bathroom.